sidducv0528/Student-Performance-Issue-Management-System/README.md

 - Manual performance tracking
 - No automated weekly reporting
-- No structured grievance system
+- Unstructured grievance system
-- Delayed academic risk identification
+- Delayed academic risk detection
-- Poor transparency in issue resolution
+- Lack of transparency in issue resolution

-This leads to inefficiency and slow administrative response.

 ---

 # 💡 Project Overview

-The **Smart Feedback & Student Performance Management System** is a fully automated workflow platform that transforms raw student data into structured academic insights and actionable support mechanisms.
+The **Smart Feedback & Student Performance Management System** is a fully automated academic workflow platform that transforms raw student data into structured insights and actionable support systems.

 It integrates: